quartznet/quartznet/docs/documentation/quartz-4.x/configuration/reference.md

 The "{0}" is replaced during run-time with the TABLE_PREFIX that you configured above.
 The "{1}" is replaced with the scheduler’s name.

 ### `quartz.jobStore.txIsolationLevelSerializable`

-A value of "true" tells Quartz (when using JobStoreTX or CMT) to set transction level to serialize on ADO.NET connections.
+A value of "true" tells Quartz (when using JobStoreTX or CMT) to set transaction level to serialize on ADO.NET connections.
 This can be helpful to prevent lock timeouts with some databases under high load, and "long-lasting" transactions.

 ### `quartz.jobStore.acquireTriggersWithinLock`